Lochore Cup

 The Lochore Cup is a New Zealand rugby union trophy named after famed Wairarapa Bush and All Blacks player and coach Brian Lochore.
 It is contested during the Heartland Championship.
 It was first awarded in 2006, when the Heartland Championship format was introduced.

 Competition

 Regular season

 At present, all 12 teams play 8 games over 8 weeks before the finals.
-Once finished, the teams placed 5-8 advance to the Lochore Cup finals.
+Once finished, the teams placed 5–8 advance to the Lochore Cup finals.
 The top 4 teams play for the Meads Cup.
 Previously, a pool system was used between 2006 and 2010 to determine who played for the Cups.
+In 2021, due to a delay in the start of the competition caused by COVID-19, the semifinal round for both Cups was scrapped, and the Lochore Cup was instead contested between the teams that finished third and fourth respectively in the regular season.

 Finals

 The Lochore Cup winner is determined in four-team single-elimination tournament.
-The semifinal matchups are seeded 1-4 and 2-3, with the higher seed receiving home field advantage.
+The semifinal matchups are seeded 1–4 and 2–3, with the higher seed receiving home field advantage.
 The highest remaining seed hosts the Lochore Cup final.

 Winners

+In 2020 no competition was held due to COVID-19.